sverros/MMCP/README.md

 The variables that need to be specified when running this code are as follows:

   * path: The path to the input directory
   * imt: The intensity measures of interest.
-Should be a string, i.e., 'pga pgv psa03'
+Should be a string, i.e., 'pga psa10 psa03'
   * N: The number of realizations to be computed.

 Optional parameters include the output directory and the radius of inluence.